a-pasquale/wordpress-www.elytra.net/wp-content/plugins/custom-contact-forms/readme.txt

 Donate link: http://www.taylorlovett.com
 Tags: contact form, web form, custom contact form, custom forms, captcha form, contact fields, form mailers Requires at least: 2.8.1
-Tested up to: 3.1
+Tested up to: 3.4.1
-Stable tag: 4.5.2.3
+Stable tag: 5.1.0.2

-Gauranteed to be the most customizable and intuitive contact form plugin for Wordpress.
+A customizable and intuitive contact form plugin for Wordpress.

 == Description ==

-Guaranteed to be 1000X more customizable and intuitive than Fast Secure Contact Forms or Contact Form 7.
+__Attention:__ Custom Contact Forms really needs support from developers.
+We need code contribution to make this plugin better.
+Please fork the plugin on [Github](https://github.com/tlovett1/custom-contact-forms) and create push requests!

 Customize every aspect of your forms without any knowledge of CSS: borders, padding, sizes, colors.
 Ton's of great features.
 Required fields, captchas, tooltip popovers, unlimited fields/forms/form styles, use a custom thank you page or built-in popover with a custom success message set for each form.

 Special Features:
 ------------------

-Custom Contact Forms 4.5.0 will revolutionize the idea of a Wordpress plugin.
+*	__NEW__ Rearrange fields with a drag-and-drop interface
+*	__NEW__ Export form submissions to .CSV
+*	__NEW__ File Upload Fields
+*	__NEW__ Redesigned admin panel
+*	__NEW__ - Option to only include JQuery and CSS and pages that actually use your forms
+*	__NEW__ - Date field that when click displays a stylish calender popover

-*	__NEW__ Saved Form Submission dashboard widget!
+*	Saved Form Submission dashboard widget!
-*	__NEW__ - All form submissions saved and displayed in admin panel as well as emailed to you
-*	__NEW__ - Instantly attach a dropdown with all the countries or all the US States - new fixed fields
+*	Instantly attach a dropdown with all the countries or all the US States - new fixed fields
 *	Import and export forms/fields/styles/etc. with ease!
+*	All form submissions saved and displayed in admin panel as well as emailed to you
 *	This plugin can now be translated in to different languages.
 *	Error messages can be customized for each field
 *	Choose between XHTML or HTML.
 All code is clean and valid!